MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 > [!TIP]
 > If you don't have a project file for your workspace, the `qsharp` package will assume some reasonable defaults.
 Having a project file makes it easy to use additional packages, to get code completion and hover documentation while you edit your Q# files, and so forth.

+> [!NOTE]
+> Currently, `.csproj` files are only supported in local environments, not in notebooks hosted in the Azure Quantum portal.

 To see what packages are currently added to your workspace, use the `qsharp.packages` object: